digitalplaywright/streama/README.md

 The activity verb is implied from the activity name, in the above example the verb is :new_enquiry

-The object may be the entity performing the activity, or the entity on which the activity was performed. e.g John(actor) shared a video(object)
+The act_object may be the entity performing the activity, or the entity on which the activity was performed. e.g John(actor) shared a video(act_object)

-The target is the object that the verb is enacted on. e.g. Geraldine(actor) posted a photo(object) to her album(target)
+The target is the act_object that the verb is enacted on. e.g. Geraldine(actor) posted a photo(act_object) to her album(target)

 This is based on the Activity Streams 1.0 specification (http://activitystrea.ms)